hiteshjoshi1/commands/Learning/aws_learn.md

 ### S3 transfer acceleration

-Upload a file to edge location
+Upload a file to edge location.
 Which will then moved to S3 bucket.
-This is faster
+This is faster So you are region1 and your user is half way across the world you would benefit from Transfer acceleration when he uploads a file.

 ## CloudFront - CloudFront is AWS CDN